 The Modern British Monetary System: Pounds and Pence

 We'll start with the easy bit.
 In 1971, the British government converted the pound into a decimalised currency, which means it works very similarly to dollars and Euros.
-This did away with the shilling, and now it was all about pounds and pence (pennies).
+This did away with the shilling, making way for a system of pounds and pence (pennies).
 One pound sterling was declared equal to 100 pence.

 Instead of the $ sign most of our readers are accustomed to, the pound's symbol is £, and its ISO code (like USD, CAD, AUD, etc) is GBP.